 Clarification details

 The Conditions of Assessment provide guidance on the input from the teacher relating to topic selection and provision of resources.
-It is strongly recommended that the resources include evidence to enable a spatial or temporal pattern to be fully described.
-These resources could be world maps and/or statistical evidence which clearly illustrate the spatial and/or temporal pattern.
+It is strongly recommended that the resources include evidence to enable a global spatial or temporal pattern to be fully described.
+These resources could be world maps and/or statistical evidence which clearly illustrate the global spatial and/or temporal pattern.

 Selection of a geographic topic

-Spatial patterns are the most commonly used at this level.
+Spatial patterns are the most used at this level.
 However, an issue arises when students are instructed to draw their own maps to illustrate a spatial pattern.
-Often no discernible pattern can be identified, and this hinders the student’s ability to explain a pattern (Explanatory Note 2).
+Often no discernible pattern can be identified, and this hinders the student’s ability to explain a global pattern (Explanatory Note 2).

 Factors and/or processes that contribute to the pattern